 Being tenants in common can also ring fence part of the property against care home fees if one partner has to go into care – or a couple decides to divorce or separate.

-Duncan Lewis offers clear, focused advice to clients making a will – and Duncan Lewis has a well-respected family law department able to offer in-house expertise on extended families, wills and second marriages, and leaving property to children in a will.
+We offer clear, focused advice to clients making a will – and have a well-respected family law department able to offer in-house expertise on extended families, wills and second marriages, and leaving property to children in a will.

-Whenever possible, Duncan Lewis offer competitively-priced fixed fees for wills and probate matters – and hourly rates for contentious probate matters.
+Whenever possible, we offer competitively-priced fixed fees for wills and probate matters – and hourly rates for contentious probate matters.